-Some people may not understand the intense feelings of sadness you may feel after losing a pet, but please remember there are people out there who understand.
+Some people around you may not understand the intense feelings of sadness you can feel after losing a pet, but please remember there are people out there who do understand.

 Support networks available

 Talk to friends and family to share cherished memories you have with your pet.
-The Blue Cross also offer a pet bereavement service providing free, confidential support to anyone affected by losing of a pet.
+The Blue Cross offers a pet bereavement service, providing free, confidential support to anyone affected by losing a pet.

 For equine support, The British Horse Society's 'Friends at the End' is designed to make sure that no horse owner faces losing their companion alone.